 If you are upgrading the layer into an existing populated attribute table, set this parameter to UPDATE; otherwise, set this parameter to INSERT.

-This subprogram upgrades the specified geometry or all geometry objects in the specified layer so that their SDO_GTYPE and SDO_ETYPE values are in the format of the current release:
+The specified geometry or all geometry objects in the specified layer are upgraded so that their SDO_GTYPE and SDO_ETYPE values are in the format of the current release:

 SDO_ETYPE values are as discussed in Section 2.2.4.

 Geometries are ordered so that exterior rings are followed by their interior rings, and coordinates are saved in the correct rotation (counterclockwise for exterior rings, and clockwise for interior rings).

 Consider the following when using this procedure:

 The new table must be created before you call this procedure.

 If the data to be upgraded is geodetic, the tolerance value (SDO_TOLERANCE column value in the <layername>_SDODIM table or view) must be expressed in decimal degrees (for example, 0.00000005).

 The procedure converts geometries from the relational model to the object-relational model.

 A commit operation is performed by this procedure.